Add ‘Ventoy for Easy2Boot’

-By adding Ventoy to E2B+agFM it allows us to Secure UEFI64-boot to Ventoy via agFM – Mok Manager is not required for Secure Boot if we first boot to agFM.
+By adding Ventoy to E2B+agFM it allows you to Secure UEFI64-boot to Ventoy via agFM – Mok Manager is not required for Secure Boot if we first boot to agFM.

-- You must use standard file extensions only (e.g. .iso, .vhd).
+- You must use standard file extensions only for Ventoy to work (e.g. .iso, .vhd).
 See below for more details on file overrides.

 Ventoy is particularly good at booting WinPE-based ISOs because it can inject code into WinPE to mount the original ISO as a DVD drive – e.g. drive Y:.
 This means that all the programs and Desktop icons should work correctly even if the ISO does not support the WinBuilder .ini file method of loading the ISO as a DVD drive.
 Ventoy may not be suitable if your system has limited RAM or you are booting very large ISO files or DOS/Win98/XP ISOs.

 Note: Testing Ventoy using a Virtual Machine can be unreliable – always test using a real system if a payload fails under VirtualBox or VMWare (esp. if testing a Windows based payload or UEFI-booting).

 ‘Ventoy for Easy2Boot’ v1.0.32 and later supports Legacy, UEFI32 and UEFI64 (use agFM v1.69 or later).